tytydraco/yessleep/out/I_used_to_be_a_homicide_detective_Now_I_work_for_a_cult.md

 She told me to find others.
 In places of power.
 And if they wouldn't join willingly, then find a way to force them.
 Soon enough, they would come to realize we're working for the benefit of humanity.
 She told me to create animal-human hybrids to begin with.
 An evolution of our species.
 And the last thing she told me, before I laid her to rest in a park, was to find you.
 To hire you.
 To change your vision.
 And here you are."

 I stood in silence.
-I, in fact, didn't know what to say.
-Everything that I though I knew about my sister was shattered in an instant.
-It was possible the man was lying.
+I didn't know what to say.
+Everything that I thought I knew about my sister was shattered in an instant.
+I mean, it was possible the man was lying.
 There was no way she really was a some sort of insane fanatical, hell-bent on torturing people.

 It just wasn't the person I knew.